 Fremantle Stuff > buildings > Customs House

 The most recent 'Customs House' was behind the Falk building facade on the corner of Phillimore St and Henry Sts.
-Many people will think of the 'Old Customs House', 1908, at 4-8 Phillimore St (north side) as the first customs house, but there were at least two others before that.
-From 1879, the 1852 building below, part of the Commissariat complex, was used for that purpose, but there must have been offices somewhere before 1879.
+Many people will think of the 'Old Customs House', 1908, at 4-8 Phillimore St (north side) as the first customs house, but there were at least three others before that.
+From 1879, the 1852 building below, part of the Commissariat complex, was used for that purpose, but there were offices elsewhere before that.